- Live Rates

 While there are many reasons why you should consider a 15-year fixed-rate mortgage, there are a few reasons why you shouldn’t, including the following.

 The only way to pay off your mortgage faster and save money in interest over the life of the loan is to make much higher mortgage payments.
 With a shorter-term mortgage like a 15-year fixed-rate mortgage, the same loan amount will need to be paid, but within a much shorter time frame.
-Even though you may be able to become mortgage-free and pay off your Washington state home sooner, it comes at the consequences of higher mortgage payments.
+Even though you may be able to become mortgage-free and pay off your Washington state home sooner, it undoubtedly means higher mortgage payments.

 Since a lot more of your money is being dedicated to paying your mortgage, there’s less money available every month for other expenses or expenditures that you might want or have.
 If money is a bit tight, you could end up becoming “house poor” and pouring all of your hard-earned income into your home with a little leftover for anything else.
 In this case, perhaps a 30-year fixed-rate mortgage on your Kirkland home might make more sense for you and make things more financially feasible.